 Child Development Center Advisory Committee

 The Outreach Committee is tasked with looking out for visitors at all events and reaching out to them as ambassadors of the Church.
 Committee members look for visitors at both services and attempt to talk to them after the service.
 Committee members also review the friendship pads every week and send visitors a note or email.
 Each month “meet and greet” sessions are held for those who wish to explore membership or just want to learn more about programs at the Church or are new to Santa Fe.
 When new members are welcomed in to the Church, Committee members participate in the service and present the newcomers with a “welcome bag” containing our free trade coffee, a First Presbyterian Christmas ornament, or other gift(s).
 Finally, the Committee members attempt to integrate new members into various church activities.
-Chairperson: Bruce Black
+Chairperson: Betty Jones

 The responsibility of the History Committee is to receive, organize, and archive the official records and other historically significant documents of this church and to educate the membership (and at times the community) in the history of the church.
 This is a constant ongoing process.
 Chairperson: Jean Ball

 The Back Pew Gallery exhibits a variety of high quality art from church and community artists.
 Over the years, the Gallery has featured more than 20 different exhibits including a homeless artist show, work done by children, assisted living artist exhibits, and a show of art from our sister church in Cuba.
 The Gallery is open to visitors on Sunday mornings, Saturday mid-days, and Friday evenings.
 The gallery supports its efforts through donations from the artists and others.
 A planning group determines the theme, identifies the artists, arranges the display, and staffs the Gallery when open.
 Group leader: Carol Fallis